 If a child falls ill whilst at school, the parent or designated responsible person (relative or neighbour) will be informed so that the child may be collected and taken home as soon as possible.

-Members of staff must not be asked to administer medicines to pupils, but parents are welcome to come to school to administer themselves if necessary (usually where medication is required 4 or more times a day.)
+If your child requires medicin during school hours, please contact the school office.
 Children, who require inhalers or other permanent forms of preventative medication, may bring them to school; school must be informed and the child concerned must know how and when to use them.